NARRATIVE BIO

 IMG_6990.jpg

 Tara dabbles in other writing forms, as well, from short stories to a children’s novel and she records music in the chick-core rap band, Girl Crusade.
 She has a knack for spotting four-leaf clovers, can recite all 50 states in less than 30 seconds and can’t help but do different character voices when reading children’s books out loud (check her out in the read-aloud youtube channel, Chat-n-Read).
-She lives near NYC with her musical husband, two theatrical children, and fluffy cat, Kiwi.
+She lives near NYC with her musical husband, two theatrical children, and fluffy dramatic cat, Kiwi.

 BACKGROUND